 Michael Deemer, executive vice president of business development at Downtown Cleveland Alliance, will emcee the program that will feature local business leaders who champion downtown Cleveland as a place companies should consider to move, grow or invest.
 Each guest will present a 10-minute “TED-style” talk, followed by audience Q&A.

 Additional sponsors of the June program are Infinity Construction, Pease & Associates, CPAs and Westminster Technologies, LLC.
 Annual sponsors of the Amplify Speaker Series are Goldman Sachs 10,000 Small Businesses and Omni Media.

 Panelists and topics:

-- Jason Scalese, regional vice president, Quicken Loans, will discuss how they are building on downtown investments including the proposed Q Arena transformation.
+- Adam Speck, Vice President, Quicken Loans – Cleveland Web Center, will discuss how they are building on downtown investments including the proposed Q Arena transformation.

 - Shannon Lyons, MSOD, chief operating officer, Flashstarts, will share details on the launch of Cleveland200 and why the city is an ideal entrepreneurial hub.

 - Brett Lindsey, president and CEO, Everstream, will address their role in building the city’s technical infrastructure and how such investment impacts the city and its employees.